adaltas/node-nikita-docs/src/md/about/mission.md

 sort: 1
 ---

+We welcome you to discover Nikita!
+You will find below resources to learn more about what Nikita is, how to learn it and how to contribute to its success.

 Automation is central when operating and scaling complex systems The more servers and services there are to manage, the harder it gets for a team to fulfill their operational duties without proper automation in place.
 Automation is a workforce multiplier that helps teams to manage ever growing infrastructure but it can do much more :

 * Improve accuracy by being less error-prone than humans